 2026-Apr-22 Somewhere in Michiana

-For months -- maybe longer -- I've been the person my business partners and collaborators come to when their AI tools aren't behaving.
-One partner was arguing with ChatGPT (or Claude, or Gemini -- the specific tool hardly matters) about it not doing what was being asked.
-As we dug in, I realized our experiences were wildly different despite using the exact same interfaces.
 They were taking all the LLM's suggestions -- we are highly social animals, and it would be rude not to go along! -- whereas I am ruthless about keeping irrelevant and potentially distracting things out of the conversation.
 That one distinction transformed their results.
-The secondhand telling even improved their other business partner's chats.
+Even just the secondhand version they shared with another of their business partners improved their chats, too.

 The push that finally tipped me over the edge came from my friend Andre Chaperon.
 I made a throwaway comment in Andre's community about sharing my thinking around all this "some day."
 Andre gave me a loving challenge: what was keeping me from shipping in public?
 My immediate answer was "time."
 There's a kernel of truth there, but it isn't the whole story.
 I then realized it was a form of perfectionism -- I didn't want to share incomplete thinking while things were still coming together.
 Which is exactly what Andre's phrase "shipping in public" is designed to inoculate against.